- Introduction to Clinical Research Training

 3. Academic Probation

 Academic Probation is a formal action by the PRB that changes a student’s status in the School from “good standing” to “academic probation.”
-Academic Probation is noted permanently in the student’s official HMS recordand places a student on notice that his or her academic performance or behavior has created considerable cause for concern and is subject to critical and ongoing evaluation and monitoring.
+Academic Probation is noted permanently in the student’s official HMS record.
+Academic Probation places a student on notice that his or her academic performance or behavior has created considerable cause for concern and is subject to critical evaluation.

 Ordinarily students will be placed on Academic Probation for one or more of the following reasons: